 Entity Taxation

 Entity taxation pages explain how tax treatment changes depending on the legal structure carrying the income.
-This section helps readers distinguish entity-level tax from pass-through treatment.
+This section helps readers distinguish entity-level tax from pass-through treatment and then connect each structure to the filing documents that actually carry the reporting.

 Start Here